ZainRizvi/ZainRizvi.github.io/_drafts/best-practices-using-virtual-environments-with-jupyter-notebooks.md

 By following these steps, you'll be able to have multiple notebooks running on the same machine in Jupyter Lab where each notebook uses own versions of potentially conflicting python packages.

-This will be accomplished by creating multiple python virtual environments (which are isolated from each other) and having different notebooks run inside their own environment.
+You'll do this by creating multiple python virtual environments (which are isolated from each other) and having different notebooks run inside their own environment.

 # Why does it matter?